pywbem/pywbemtools/docs/pywbemcli/mock_support.rst

     pair: connection definition; cache
     pair: mock-server cache; cache mock-server
     pair: --mock-server; General option
+    pair: mock script; old-style
+    pair: mock script; new-style

 1. New-style(Python >=3.5): The mock script has a ``setup()`` function.
-This avoids the messiness of using globals and also enables the mock environment of a connection definition to be cached.
+This function provides the mock script with information on the mock environment and avoids the messiness of using globals.

    New-style mock scripts are imported as a Python module into Python namespace ``pywbemtools.pywbemcli.mockscripts.<mock-script-name>`` and their